docker-hy/docker-hy.github.io/docs/part-1/section-6.md

 Create a Dockerfile for the project (example-backend).
 Start the container with port 8080 published.

-When you start the container and navigate to [http://localhost:8080/ping](http://localhost:8080/ping) you should get a "pong" as response.
+When you start the container and navigate to [http://localhost:8080/ping](http://localhost:8080/ping) you should get a "pong" as a response.

 Submit the Dockerfile and the command used.